coderankit01/OperationalDashboardsAPI/index.md

 ## Welcome to AWS Operational Dashboard API

-You can view/Download the code [on GitHub](https://github.com/coderankit01/OperationalDashboardsAPI/) to maintain and preview the content for your website in Markdown files.
+You can view/Download the code [on GitHub](https://github.com/coderankit01/OperationalDashboardsAPI/) to maintain and preview the content files.

 ### Overview